Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Autofav pokemons with total IV above desired IV.
   + Autosleep
   + All commands are now compatible with PokeTwo
   + Maket Sniper - Be the fastest sniper of the poketwo market with customizable interval.
+[Major]
   + Market Flipper - quickly flip the prices of a pokemon in the market
   + Stocks - Track and Plot price fluctuations of a pokemon
+  + Easy to customize configs editor
   > *These features are based upon multimode which involves having multiple selfbot accounts.*

   <h2> Check out the promo video: </h2>